 Democratic House Minority Leader Nancy Pelosi added her voice to the uproar, calling for an end to the electoral college system.
 According to Pelosi and others, it’s an outdated idea that doesn’t respect the American principle of one person, one vote.
-This is the democratizing principle that places equal value on the vote of one uneducated coal miner and one Nobel prize winning economist.
+This is the democratizing principle that places equal value on the vote of one uneducated couch potato and one Nobel prize winning economist.

 At least six proposals to abolish the electoral college have been introduced in Congress, just since 1950.
 Hundreds of attempts to reform the electoral system have been attempted since the adoption of the Constitution.
 So why do we select our president by state voting through the electoral college process instead of voting nationwide through a popular vote?

 Our Founding Fathers are revered: George Washington, Thomas Jefferson, James Madison, John Adams, Alexander Hamilton, Benjamin Franklin, contributors or among 39 signers of the Constitution.
 We build monuments to them.
-Their wisdom in framing the Constitution and Bill of Rights are considered infallible gifts to the nation and future generations of Americans.
+Their wisdom in framing the Constitution and Bill of Rights is considered an infallible gift to the nation and future generations of Americans.

 One thing the Founding Fathers didn’t do when they wrote the Constitution was to give the right to vote to anyone.
 Nobody.
+Not one person, couch potato nor award winning economist.
 Surprising but true.

 The framers of the Constitution believed individual states should have the primary role in determining representation to a national government.
-What they did was to leave it entirely up to individual states how to elect members of the House and Senate, and they established a system of electors, commonly called the “electoral college,” with the process of selecting the individual electors who would pick the president also left up to individual states.
+What they did was to leave it entirely up to individual states how to elect members of the House and Senate, and they established a system of electors selected by each state, commonly called the “electoral college,” with the responsibility of picking who would be the president.
 Really?